-Prerequisites for master's students: IC2002.
+Prerequisites for master's students: IC2002, professor approval Planned frequency of offerings: biennially (every other year)

 This course is designed for Interreligious Chaplaincy students.
 Interreligious chaplains engage vast religious diversity within the institutional contexts in which they practice.
 This interreligious engagement often relies on broad understandings and interpretations of religious expression outside of one's own tradition.
 Within this course, students will delve into interreligious practice by: exploring the praxeological implications of engaging interreligiosity within institutional settings; identifying and engaging with religious diversity within one's own context while paying particular attention to how one's own religious identities interplay with such religious diversity; and creating and establishing a model of care that draws upon the interreligious dimensions of your care practice and context.